Last Updated on April 4th, 2019

 2.3 We may process your account data (“account data”).
 The account data may include your name and email address.
 The source of the account data is you.
 The account data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
 The legal basis for this processing is your consent or our legitimate interests, namely monitoring and improving our website and services.

 2.4 We may process data about your use of our website and services (“usage data”).
-The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use].
+The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is our analytics tracking system.
-This usage data may be processed for the purposes of analyzing the use of the website and services.
+This usage data may be processed for the purposes of analyzing the use of the website and services, for operating our website, providing our services, ensuring the security of our website and services, and communicating with you.
 The legal basis for this processing is your consent or our legitimate interests, namely monitoring and improving our website and services.

 2.5 We may process your account data (“account data”).
 The account data may include your name and email address.
 The source of the account data is you.
 The account data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
 The legal basis for this processing is your consent or our legitimate interests, namely monitoring and improving our website and services.